wui-hong/tp/docs/UserGuide.md

   list when Zack is deleted.

 Note:
-- If you attempt to delete payers such that no one else from your contacts are involved in the transaction, **the application will not execute your command**.
-You are advised to delete the transaction if it no longer concerns you or anyone from your contacts list.
+- If you attempt to delete payers such that nobody from your Person List is involved in the transaction, **the application will not execute your command**.
+You are advised to delete the transaction if it no longer concerns you or anyone from your Person List.
 - If you delete a person and it results in some transactions becoming irrelevant as highlighted in the second example of  irrelevant transactions above, **the application will automatically delete these irrelevant transactions**.